marian-nmt/marian/README.md

 # Marian*

-Parallel Automatic Differentiation Library
+A C++ gpu-specific parallel automatic differentiation library with operator overloading.

-`*` = in honour of Marian Rejewski, a Polish mathematician and cryptologist.
+'*' = in honour of Marian Rejewski, a Polish mathematician and cryptologist.